Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 **Output:** `pubkey`, a 32-byte [EdDSA](https://tools.ietf.org/html/rfc8032) public key.

-1. Return first 32 bytes of `xpub` as encoded `pubkey` suitable for ECDH key exchange or EdDSA signatures.
+1. Return the first 32 bytes of `xpub` as encoded `pubkey` suitable for ECDH key exchange or EdDSA signatures.

-Resulting 32-byte public key can be used to verify EdDSA signature created by a corresponding [EdDSA signing key](#extract-signing-key).
+The resulting 32-byte public key can be used to verify an EdDSA signature created with the corresponding [EdDSA signing key](#extract-signing-key).

 ### Extract signing key